jonathan-vella/xlr8-strategyplan/challenge5.md

 ---
-layout: default
-title: Challenge 5 - Present the Strategy & Plan to Leadership
----

 # XLR8: Mastering the CAF Strategy and Planning Phase

 ## Challenge 5 - Present the Strategy & Plan to Leadership (1hr 30mins)